Top U.S. Foreign Trade Freight Gateways by Value of Shipments

 Air: Data for all air gateways are reported at the port level and include a low level (generally less than 2%-3% of the total value) of small user-fee airports located in the same region.
 Air gateways not identified by airport name (e.g., Chicago, IL and others) include major airport(s) in that geographic area in addition to small regional airports.
 In addition, due to Bureau of Census confidentiality regulations, data for courier operations are included in the airport totals for JFK International Airport, Chicago, Los Angeles, Miami, New Orleans, Anchorage, and Cleveland.

-(a) Data for 2016 are based on the top 50 freight gateways in 2016 and are not a summation of the numbers on the table.
+a Total for 2018 are based on the top 50 freight gateways in 2018 and are not a summation of the gateways on the table.